Community Engagement Principles and Recommendations for Elevated Chicago

 Sustainability Indicators for Shedd Aquarium

-Illinois Science & Energy Innovation Foundation: Communications & Events
+Illinois Science & Energy Innovation Foundation: Planning, Strategy, Communications, & Events for a New Foundation (2014-2016)

 MelqX: cooperative credit card processing service business model development